 Joséphine Honeymoon Suite

-Inspired by Empress Joséphine, wife of Napoleon Bonaparte, this suite exudes timeless elegance and refined charm.
-Accessed through the château’s library, a charming spiral staircase –reminiscent of historic castles – leads you to the suite.
+Inspired by Joséphine de Beauharnais, wife of Napoleon Bonaparte, this suite is defined by quiet elegance and a sense of intimacy.
+Reached through the château’s library, a spiral staircase leads upward to the room, echoing the layered history and secluded character of the house.